Riding the Trend or Protecting Profits | Blink Charging Co. (BLNK)

 Blink Charging Co.
-(NASDAQ:BLNK) went up by 4.60% from its latest closing price compared to the recent 1-year high of $49.00.
-The company’s stock price has collected 12.89% of gains in the last five trading sessions.
-Barron’s reported on 03/11/22 that Blink Charging Crushed Sales Expectations.
-The Stock Is Sliding Anyway.
+(NASDAQ:BLNK) went up by 5.55% from its latest closing price compared to the recent 1-year high of $49.00.
+The company’s stock price has collected -10.22% of loss in the last five trading sessions.
+Barron’s reported 9 hours ago that Blink Agrees to Acquire SemaConnect in $200 Million Deal

 Is It Worth Investing in Blink Charging Co.
 (NASDAQ :BLNK) Right Now?